 What’s more to know is the fact that being the wealthiest city of our country, Mumbai has also been named as the Alpha city of India.
 What it essentially means is the fact that this city is the place where the maximum number of millionaires and billionaires put up.

-The best time to visit Mumbai is sometime between October and February.
+The best time to visit Mumbai, Maharashtra is sometime between October and February.
 The weather is comparatively less hot than the summer and the wind is pleasant to roam around the beaches of the city.

-There was a time when the city of Mumbai was a group of about seven islands namely Parel, Mahim, Mazagaon, Isle of Bombay, Worli, Colaba, Worli and Old Woman’s Island.
-However, it is not known as to when these islands got inhabited.
+There was a time when the city of Mumbai was a group of about seven islands namely Parel, Mahim, Mazagaon, Isle of Bombay, Worli, Colaba, Worli, and Old Woman’s Island.
+However, it is not known when these islands got inhabited.
 But experts say that this group of islands has been inhabited since the South Asian Stone Age.

 Going further in the past, it was in the third century BCE that these islands formed a part of the Maurya Empire.
 This was a time of expansion in the South regions by the Buddhist emperor, Ashoka the king of Magadha.